 - It’s an easy process

 - If you don’t have a picture of your signature, you’ll have to print and scan a document which might be time-consuming

 Mail App + Markup

 Signing Word documents using your iPad’s Markup feature might be tricky.
 You will need to convert your Word document into PDF and then repeat the process as you’d do for PDF files.

-To convert Word documents to PDFs on your iPad devices, you have to open the document, then click “File” in the upper left corner of your screen.
-From the menu, choose the “Export” option, click on “Export as PDF,” and click save.
+To convert Word documents to PDFs on your iPad, you have to open the document and click “File” in the upper left corner of your screen.
+From the menu, choose the “Export” option, click “Export as PDF,” and click Save.